nilpatid/UBSTest/README.md

 Please ensure that you are familiar with our values in the instructions project.
 They are important to us.

 ## Development steps
-i have developed it using Eclipse sts in main class i put some sop for print the output in console
+i have developed it using Eclipse sts.

+in main class i put some sop for print the output in console